-Over the past several days many new readers have found our website.
-I don’t want to miss the opportunity to share the ways you can keep Ryan and his story relevant.
+Over the years many new readers have found our website.
+I never want to miss an opportunity to share the ways you can keep Ryan and his story relevant.
 You should know, this is both uncomfortable and humbling for me.
 In some ways, it’s humiliating to need this much help… all the time.
 But I do need it.

 As I said many times before, I need you to help take care of my son.

 You will see, it’s not just about the money.
 Oh, sure, money is important.
 Damned important!
 Yes, I’ll make it as easy as possible for people to contribute, but I am primarily fighting to keep memory alive.
 I made a promise to Ryan and myself to keep him relevant.
-I promised to see that both criminal and civil justice is served.
+I promised to see that both criminal and civil justice is served, be it inside or outside of a courtroom.
 I promised to give the best I can, for his sake, every second I have left on this earth.
-My life has purpose, and this is a curse.
-I also promised, if the universe allows, to haunt the living hell out of the men who attacked him when I die.
+My life has purpose, and this is equally a curse.
+I also promised that when I die, if the universe allows, to haunt the living hell out of the men (Austin Vantrease and Jonathan May) who attacked him.